 Today there are Bahá’ís living in every corner of the earth, all working towards finding ways for humanity to live in unity.
 One of the most distinctive aspects of the worldwide Bahá’í community is the way in which its members face the future.
 Bahá’ís have a hopeful yet practical approach to changing the world.

-Bahá’ís work with likeminded individuals and organisations to build a new and peaceful world civilisation based on principles of justice, equality and prosperity for all.
+Bahá’ís work alone and in collaboration with others as they strive to build a new and peaceful world civilisation based on principles of justice, equality and prosperity for all.
 From a Bahá’í point of view each one of us is both a trust of the whole and also bears some responsibility for the welfare of all – no matter where we live.

 The Bahá’í Faith is an independent world religion that emphasises universal peace, the elimination of prejudice, and the unity of all people.